-For on Campus School, Five school safety officers monitor student safety throughout the day.
-This includes passing period, lunch, and after school dismissal.
+For on Campus School.
+Four school safety officers monitor student safety throughout the day.
+This includes passing period, nutrition, both lunches, and after school dismissal.
 The school is open at 7 am which allows parents to drop off students early.

-The school presently contains 38 classrooms, two locker rooms, a large dual-use athletic field, a library with approximately 10,120 books, and five computers.
+The school presently contains 38 classrooms, two locker rooms, a large dual-use athletic field, a library with approximately 10,120 books and five desktop computers.
 All classrooms and buildings have Internet access and possess at least one computer.
-The school has one iPad mobile cart, one HP cart, and fifteen Chrome carts.
+The school has chrome book carts in each teacher classroom s with extra chrombokks for stduenst who forgot to bring theirs to school.
 Most classrooms have been made handicap accessible.